hipiphock/Computer-Network/Assignment2-FTP with Multi-thread/README.md

     }
 ```
 For the concurrency, use "synchronized" to lock the thread, and transfer file from each thread.
+Each thread is independent with other, so concurrency is safe.

 ``` java
         ServerSocket welcomeSocket = new ServerSocket(portNumber);